-More than 60% of all US Covid-19 cases were reported since Election Day.
+More than 60% of all US COVID-19 cases were reported since Election Day.
 Now experts warn a variant could further fuel spread - Local News 8

 The data comes as Dr. Anthony Fauci highlighted the importance of sticking with both full doses of the vaccine in the appropriate time frame.

-Speaking at the Choose Healthy Life Black Clergy Conclave Monday, Fauci said that an experiment evaluating different dosing regimens was recently carried out in people ages 18 to 55.
+Speaking Monday at the Choose Healthy Life Black Clergy Conclave, Fauci said that an experiment evaluating different dosing regimens was recently carried out in people ages 18 to 55.
 The results showed that when a half dose was given followed by a booster half dose, the level of antibodies produced was comparable to that of someone given two full doses.

 “However, that is not clinical proof that they are equally comparable in protecting you,” he said.